katelynpc/KatelynCao/README.md

 ## Educational Value Added

-This will be my first personal project, so I'm mainly looking for experience.
+This will be my first personal project, so I'm mainly using a very basic project to gain experience and build up.
 I want to learn how to plan and carry out a project as well as how to use arduino and its code.

 ## Tasks